-The consistent growth of internet connected devices are the primary values driving a majority of innovations in the technology industries.
-There is growth in relation to internet usage, as Pew Research Center describes that nearly 93% of American adults use the internet, up from about half of all adults using internet in 2000.
+Decentralizing The Internet: The Hitchhiker's Guide.
+Nearly 93% of American adults use the internet, up from about half of all adults using internet in 2000.
 The driving forces of growing computation power and human internet interactions can be paired with the growing use of decentralized networks.
 These decentralized networks aim to disrupt our current centralized networks, where users are no longer in control of their data and security information.
-Thanks to the progression of Blockchain technology, an increasing number of startups and organizations are popping up with solutions in hopes to give the power back to the people, and so everyone has access to their own keys of their digital footprint.
+The main problem behind these issues is the centralization of goods and services in which we have become dependent in order to operate daily routines.